Living with uS: How to check in to your Unite Students home

-Everything you need to know is at our checking in page, but here are the six essential steps.
+Everything you need to know can be found on our checking in page, but here we'll run you through the essential steps.

 Your tenancy start date is the earliest date you can check in.
 You can find your start date on the first page of your tenancy agreement - and you can find that by logging into your Unite Students account.

 Booking a check-in slot in advance is a mandatory requirement this year.
 This is so we can move everyone into their new home while maintaining social distancing in light of the coronavirus outbreak.